Esri/ArcREST/README.md

 ## Installation

-* Note:  If you have not done so, you may need to add your python install path and scripts folder to your enviroment variables.
-In your system PATH folder, add both the path to Python and the Python Scripts folder. ex: C:\Python27\ArcGIS10.3;C:\Python27\ArcGIS10.3\Scripts
+* Note:  If you have not done so, you may need to add your python install path and scripts folder to your environment variables.
+In your system PATH environment variable, add both the path to Python and the Python Scripts folder. ex: C:\Python27\ArcGIS10.3;C:\Python27\ArcGIS10.3\Scripts

 1. Install requirements
 2. run the setup.py.
 This should copy it to your python's site-package folder.